romanwixinger/profiles-rest-api/documentation/AnswerGET.md

 **Create answers**
 ----
-  This is a simple for creating answers.
-The corrected answer is send as answer.
+  This is a simple for for creating answers.

 * **URL**